© 2025 Visit San Antonio. All Rights Reserved.

 Altars

 Altars also referred to as “ofrendas” in Spanish, are arrangments honoring loved ones who have passed on.
-Though there are traditional items that are commonly placed on ofrendas, every ofrenda is special in its own way and often includes personalized elements that are unique to the individual(s) being honored.
+Though there are traditional items that are commonly placed on ofrendas, every ofrenda is special in its way and often includes personalized elements that are unique to the individual(s) being honored.

 Sugar skulls, tamales, Pan de Muerto, and more can all be found on Día de Muertos altars.
 Learn More about Day of the Dead altars and ofrendas here.